-At Lehman College, the pre-health advisor is available to help current students including tranfers and post-bacs, prospective students, and alums interested in one of the pre-health professions with all of the following advising questions:
+At Lehman College, the Pre-Health Program Director is available to help current students including tranfers and post-bacs, prospective students, and alums interested in one of the pre-health professions with all of the following advising questions:

 - Which professional track should I choose?
 When do I need to make up my mind?

 - What courses should I take while at Lehman?

 - What courses should I take next semester?

 - The courses I wanted this term are full.
 What courses should I sign up for now?